Needville, Texas: 2020 census

 The median income for a household in the city was $41,202, and the median income for a family was $48,824.
 Males had a median income of $35,200 versus $26,389 for females.
 The per capita income for the city was $17,802.
 About 8.9% of families and 11.5% of the population were below the poverty line, including 16.8% of those under age 18 and 18.8% of those age 65 or over.

 Government and infrastructure

 The United States Postal Service Needville Post Office is located at 3000 School Street.

 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital with which the county contracts.

+EMS is provided through Fort Bend County, and has one station that houses Squad 601, located at 3743 School St.

+Fire is provided through Needville Fire Department, contracted by Fort Bend ESD #9.
+Needville Fire Station 1 is located at 3323 Richmond St.